tc39/proposal-decimal/README.md

 ### Rational fractions

 Many languages in the Lisp tradition include fractions of arbitrary-size integers as a basic data type, alongside IEEE-754 64-bit binary floating point numbers.
-We're not proposing fractions as a built-in type for JavaScript for a couple reasons:
+We're not proposing fractions as a built-in type for JavaScript right now for a couple reasons:
-- **Representation of trailing zeroes**: These are important to be considered logically a part of the decimal number, as [described in the decimal FAQ](https://github.com/WebAssembly/JS-BigInt-integration).
-If rationals didn't normalize, they would quickly get way too big, so it's unclear to see how they could be extended to support trailing zeroes.
+- **Logically matching the problem domain**: When working with human-written/read decimals, a data type which represents just that is more logical.
+Common operations like rounding has intuitive meaning on a decimal data type, but are a bit of a mismatch for rationals (even if they can be well-defined).
 - **Efficiency**: Simple operations like addition of fractions requires use of a greatest-common-denominator (GCD) algorithm to normalize the fraction.
 At the same time, even with that, the denominator can get pretty big with just a few operations if care isn't taken.
 - **Still limited expressiveness**: Rationals still cannot express most polynomial or trigonometric values, so the exactness benefits still fall away in most cases.
 It's not clear how often practical programs actually need preciseness in fractions but not those other issues.

+Rational may still make sense as a separate data type, alongside BigDecimal.
 Further discussion of rationals in [#6](https://github.com/littledan/proposal-bigdecimal/issues/6).

 ### Fixed-precision decimal